-Battery Backed-up Built-in Real time clock (RTC)
+Battery Backed-up On-Chip Real time clock (RTC)

-The Armmite F4 includes a built-in RTC.
-A lithium CR1220 coin cell battery on the development board keeps the internal ARM STM32 real time clock running while the power is off and also keeps a bank of 4KB RAM alive at the same time.
-The real time clock is used to provide the correct time to MMBasic on startup and the battery backed RAM is used to store saved variables and options.
-The life of this battery life is about 3 to 4 years of normal use.
+The Armmite H7 includes a built-in RTC.
+Date\$ and Time\$ are derived from the STM32H743ZI on-chip real time clock.
+If a 3V lithium battery is connected the STM32H743ZI will maintain the time even when powered off.
+It also keeps a bank of 4KB RAM alive at the same time.
+The real time clock is used to provide the correct time to MMBasic on startup and the battery backed RAM can be accessed with PEEK and POKE.
 All time and date functions work directly with the RTC and the timing can be trimmed with an OPTION command.
 The real time clock can be read at millisecond precision.
+An additional MMBasic function DAY\$ returns the day of the week as a string.
 The 32,768Hz crystal for the RTC is also used to discipline the main CPU oscillator ensuring accuracy of commands like TIMER.
 If you find that the time drifts while the power is off, you can use the OPTION RTC CALIBRATE command to correct for any inaccuracies.